-The Inherent Dangers of Our Debt to China
+The Inherent Dangers of America’s Debt to China

 But what if China said no?
 What if Chinese and U.S. interests diverged in such a fundamental way that it caused China to pull the plug on its vast treasury allocations?